flexmonster/pivot-angularjs/README.md

 git clone https://github.com/flexmonster/pivot-angularjs.git
 ```

-2. Go to the `pivot-angularjs/` folder, choose one of the eight examples containing there, and open it in the browser to see the result.
+2. Go to the `pivot-angularjs/` folder, choose one of the eight AngularJS pivot table examples containing there, and open it in the browser to see the result.

 ## Usage